paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 **(d) Plan terminations**

-(1) If, in connection with the termination of a pension plan which is a single-employer plan, there is an election to establish or maintain a qualified replacement plan, or to increase benefits, as provided under [section 4980(d) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4980/d&num=0&edition=prelim), a fiduciary shall discharge the fiduciary’s duties under this subchapter and subchapter III of this chapter in accordance with the following requirements:
+(1) If, in connection with the termination of a pension plan which is a single-employer plan, there is an election to establish or maintain a qualified replacement plan, or to increase benefits, as provided under [section 4980(d) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4980/d&num=0&edition=prelim), a fiduciary shall discharge the fiduciary’s duties under this subchapter and subchapter III in accordance with the following requirements:

   (A) In the case of a fiduciary of the terminated plan, any requirement—